zchking/docs/pages/katalon-studio/docs/basic-report.md

 description: Guide on how to use Basic Report plugin
 ---
-Basic Report Plugin is a Custom Keyword plugin that replaces for the current Report feature of Katalon Studio.
+Basic Report Plugin is a Custom Keyword that replaces for the current Report feature of Katalon Studio.
 Since [version 6.1.5](https://docs.katalon.com/katalon-studio/new/version-615.html), the Report feature has been migrated to Basic Report plugin.
 Users need to install this plugin to continue using the feature.

 > [Install Basic Report now!](https://store.katalon.com/product/59/Basic-Report)